JeffreyDavidson0206/Quantitative-Finance-Projects/README.md

 # Quantitative-ideas-in-Finance-and-ML
-Personal Projects to explore ideas used in Quant Finance and Machine Learning
+This repository contains my personal projects focusing on models used in quantitative finance mainly derivative pricing and machine learning.